railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    single: module; account_analytic_default
    single: module; purchase_analytic_plans

-So that the analytic account is automatically selected as a function of the partner, the date, the products or the user, you can install the module :mod:`account_analytic_default` (which is installed automatically as a dependency of :mod:`purchase_analytic_plans`, since the latter depends on it).
+To make sure that the analytic account is automatically selected according to the partner, the date, the products or the user, you can install the module :mod:`account_analytic_default` (which is installed automatically as a dependency of :mod:`purchase_analytic_plans`).

 In the :guilabel:`Notes` tab of the product line, you can enter a note that will be attached when the order confirmation or price quotation is printed.
 This note can be predefined on the product form to